Hope Williams Brady: Storylines

 Upon Aiden's departure from Salem, Hope believed she was in the clear.
 But Andre released a copy of Hope's confession, which resulted in Hope being arrested for the murder of Stefano Dimera.
 Hope was sentenced to life in prison much to the dismay of many Salemites.
 Hope spent months in jail, before it was discovered that Stefano was actually "Alive and living in Athens".
 In reality, it was Shane Donovan in a Stefano mask, but only he and Steve Johnson know it.
 They did it to get Hope free.
 Hope was exonerated of all charges and released.
 Returning to her life, Hope has dealt with Ciara's rebellion, and getting her job back.

 In November 2017, Rafe broke up with Hope because she wasn't ready yet to get married.
-She begged him not to break up with her, and to listen to her, but he couldn't be with someone who wasn't ready to marry him, so he made her give the ring back, and then slept with Sami the very same night.
+She begged him not to break up with her, and to listen to her, but he couldn't be with someone who wasn't ready to marry him, so he made her give the ring back, and then had sex with Sami the very same night.
 The next morning, Hope found him in the park and told him she was willing to marry him.
-He married her on February 26 in a private ceremony at the cabin, promising to always be honest with Hope when in fact, he had never told her the truth about sleeping with Sami.
+He married her on February 26 in a private ceremony at the cabin, promising to always be honest with Hope when in fact, he had never told her the truth about having sex with Sami.
 Claire, meanwhile, overheard Ciara and Trip talking about Rafe cheating (although Rafe had actually broken up with Hope) with Sami, and Claire announced to Hope in front of everyone at the reception that Rafe cheated.
 Hope slapped Rafe and ran off.
 She later told him she wanted an annulment, but eventually she forgave Rafe to hold off on the annulment, and eventually forgave Sami.